 \subsubsection{Heston model}

 The results of the various MLPs trained and evaluated on the Heston pricing problem are presented in Figure \ref{fig:heston_mlp_training_mse}.
 Therein we observe that the results for the Heston pricing problem using the MLP network architectures align qualitatively with those for the Black--Scholes problem.
-Since both problems are very similar in nature and attempt to approximate the same quantity, the similarity in results is rather expected.
+Since both problems are very similar in nature and attempt to approximate the same quantity, the similarity in the results is rather expected.

 Indeed, the results from both the Black--Scholes as well as the Heston pricing problem exhibit, aside from the magnitude of the MSEs, many similarities; compare Figures \ref{fig:bs_mlp_mse_training_set} and \ref{fig:heston_mlp_training_mse}.
 The MSEs and training times for the Heston model can be found in Table \ref{table:mlp_statistics_twelve_models_heston}.
-The difference in MSEs is not surprising, as the Heston pricing problem has 8 parameters compared to the 4 parameters in the Black--Scholes problem.
+The difference in MSEs is not surprising, as the Heston model has 8 parameters compared to the 4 parameters in the Black--Scholes model.